What Happens If You Don't Pay Car Insurance

 Missed Car Insurance Payment: What to Know

 Most policyholders have 10 to 20 days after a missed payment before their policy officially lapses.
-Pay within that window and the financial damage stops at a late fee.
-A lapse past 30 days means a 35% average rate increase, plus potential fines, license suspension or force-placed insurance on a financed vehicle.
-The options available before a lapse almost always cost less than the consequences after one.
+Pay within that time and the financial damage stops at a late fee.
+A lapse past 30 days means a 35% average rate increase.
+You may also owe fines or lose your license, and if your car is financed, your lender can add force-placed insurance to your loan balance.
+An SR-22 filing, required after driving uninsured in most states, adds an additional rate increase on top of the lapse penalty already applied.
+In most states, the SR-22 requirement lasts three years, per state DMV guidelines, though the duration runs up to five years for more serious offenses.
+Acting before a lapse always costs less than dealing with the consequences after one.

 Car Insurance Nonpayment: FAQ